John Mead Ray

 JM Ray: Oh!
-The first which I noticed was that the school was ready for a takeover by some developers, the fences particularly at Lal Chowk side were crumbling.
-One or two very slight intrusions were there, which we managed because of the reputation of the school and old Biscoe boys, who were in theright official positions.
-If my memory serves me well , about nine heads of government departments were Biscoe boys.
+The first which I noticed was that the school was ready for a takeover by some developers, the fences particularly at Lal Chownk side were crumbling.
+One or two very slight intrusions were there, which we managed because of the reputation of the school and old Biscoe boys, who were in the right official positions.
+If my memory serves me well, about nine heads of government departments were Biscoe boys.

-What are your happiest memories of the school and Kashmir?
+What are your happiest memories of school and Kashmir?

 What was the state of education in Kashmir in the 1960s?

 There were two or three English medium schools, DAV School being one of them.
-However, ours was the only one which had a right balance between academics and outdoor activities.
-The visible change in the education came about during the time of Chief Minsiter Sadiq, again an old school boy, when a serious effort was made to increase the quality of the education in the State.
+However, ours was the only one that had the right balance between academics and outdoor activities.
+The visible change in education came about during the time of Chief Minister Sadiq, again an old schoolboy, when a serious effort was made to increase the quality of education in the State.